vavas/blog-assets/source/_posts/basic-cli-postgres-management.md

   - relational databases
 ---

-Let's learn some basics and "to the point" examples how to manage our databases in PostgreSQL using the command line.
+Let's learn some basics and "to the point" examples about how to manage our databases in PostgreSQL using the command line.

 > **obs**: we assume you have postgres installed on your machine.
 If it is not the case, install it following the instructions [here](https://www.postgresql.org/download/).